taldatech/soft-intro-vae-pytorch/soft_intro_vae_bootstrap/README.md

 The idea is to use a `target` decoder to update both encoder and decoder.
 This makes the optimization a bit simpler, and allows more flexible values for `gamma_r` (e.g. 1.0 instead of 1e-8), the coefficient of the reconstruction error for the fake data in the decoder.
-Implementation-wise, the `target` decoder is no trained, but uses the weights of the original decoder, but lag 1 epoch behind (so we just copy the weights of the decoder to the target decoder every 1 epoch).
+Implementation-wise, the `target` decoder is not trained, but uses the weights of the original decoder, and it lags 1 epoch behind (so we just copy the weights of the decoder to the target decoder every 1 epoch).

 * In `train_soft_intro_vae_bootstrap.py`:
     * In the `SoftIntroVAE` class, another decoder is added (`self.target_decoder`), the `forward()` function uses the target decoder by default.